BOG MYRTLE

 1st July, Wallabarrow Crag, Duddon Valley, Cumbria.
 Photo: © RWD

-Leaves mostly populate the upper branches of the plant.
+Leaves mostly populate the upper branches of the plant, many have rounded ends, a few slightly pointed.

 28th Sept 2008, Troutal Tongue, Duddon Valley, Cumbria.
 Photo: © RWD